 - Dei Verbum.

-- Four weeks in duration, which includes orientation to online learning.
+- Four weeks in duration, which includes orientation week.

 - Typically 15-20 students in each course.